Licensed & Insured HVAC professionals serving the Greater Toronto Area with quality heating and cooling solutions. 24/7 emergency service available.

 Even after rebates, a heat pump is a significant investment.
 Imperial Heating offers flexible payment options so you can start saving on energy costs immediately without a large upfront payment.

 No upfront cost.
 Low monthly payments.
-6 months free with our current promotion.
+60% off your first 6 months with our current Enbridge Sustain promotion.
 Own it at the end of the term.

 Disclaimer: Prices are estimates based on typical Toronto-area installations as of 2026.
 Actual costs vary based on home size, equipment selection, installation requirements, and current market conditions.
 Rebate amounts and eligibility are subject to change by the issuing authority.
 Contact us for a free, accurate quote for your home.

 Every home is different.
 Let our licensed technicians provide a free, no-obligation quote tailored to your home.
-We help you maximize rebates and find the most cost-effective system.
+We will confirm what Ontario rebates your home qualifies for and recommend the most cost-effective system.
 Serving Toronto, Scarborough, Markham, North York, and all GTA areas.